If you have to buy it, get the best deal!

-The Box I ended up with is 57122891, which is the featured box.
-It has one hair product, one hair/body hybrid, one skincare item, one makeup product, and one beauty tool sample.
+The Box I ended up with is 57122891.
+It has one hair product, two skincare items, one makeup product, and one makeup/skincare hybrid.

 The 0.5oz Real Chemistry Fresh-Start Foaming Cleanser is worth $2.86.
 I adore the peel from this brand, and this claims it is hydrating.
 That makes me look forward to trying it.